 Mental Disorders and Veterans Disability Benefits

-What psych issues qualify in the eyes of a VA disability claims examiner?
+What psych issues qualify for VA disability benefits?

 Benefits are available for veterans suffering from medical disorders as described in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), published by the American Psychiatric Association.
 This means virtually any mental disorder is covered.
 What’s left is for the veteran to demonstrate that his or her illness is service-connected and the level of disability it creates for the vet.